wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `forwardByAddress()` and `forwardByDestination()` implement event forwarding (sending an event object to another component via the memory link).
+Method `forwardByAddress()` obtains the base address from the event object to be sent via `getRoutingAddress()`, and tests on `linkDown_` and `linkUp_` respectively to find the outlet by calling `findTargetDestination()` on the link object.
+The function gives priorty to `linkDown_` over `linkUp_`, meaning that if the address falls into the range of both links, then it will be sent down.
+This is exactly what will happen if point-to-point memory links are used, i.e., all event objects sent with `forwardByAddress()` will be sent downwards (for more complicated topologies, this is not guaranteed).

 The base class also defines stub functions for each type of coherence message it may receive, with the name being